mfkimbell/ai-rag-hr/README.md

 * `Docker` - Containerization platform used for running the application locally.
 * `Claude-v2` - Large language model used

+### Imporant to note
+* Chunking size mattered a lot here, apparenlty 300-500 is recommended for resumes to give it more context

 ### Local Testing

 To test the application locally, follow these steps: